tjbingamon/Prediction-of-Product-Sales/README.md

   - We have a lower error percentage on Decision Tree vs Linear Regression.
   - Decision Tree had the lowest MAE.
 This means our model was only off on it's predictions by 738.36.
   - The mean Item Outlet Sales was 2181.39.
 We can now understand we have an error percentage of 33.85%.

+## Project Revisited
+ #### Linear Regression Model: Interpret Our Coefficients

+ - Intercept: Our model assumed a baseline 'Item Outlet Sales' of -137.99

+ - Outlet_Type_Grocery Store:

+  -- If the item sold belongs to this category, the Item_Outlet_Sales will be decreased by 1590.41.

+- Outlet_Type_Supermarket Type 3:

+  -- If the item sold belongs to this category, the Item Outlet Sales increases by 1500.88

+- Outlet_Type_Supermarket Type 1:

+  -- If the item sold belongs to this category, the Item Outlet Sales increases Item Outlet Sales by 275.17